-Describe how supervision or the training experience could be enhanced

-Any other suggestions/feedback for the supervisor?
+Describe how supervision or the training experience could be enhanced Describe from Supervision of the training experience could be cilianiced Any other supportions (foodbook for the given with a supportion) Any other suggestions/feedback for the supervisor?

 Adapted from Supervisor Feedback Form developed by Susan Hall-Marley (2001).